Multiexperience: The Future of Customer Journeys and Business Value

 For example, retailers now make use of mobile and web apps, including on both PC and smartphone, to interact better with customers.
 For example, you can now do any of the following using apps such as smartphones, web apps, wearables, or even AR experiences:

-• Personalize and predictable customer experiences
+• Personalize and predictable customer journeys

 • Add items to your grocery list